aws-samples/eks-cluster-upgrades-workshop/website/docs/08-upgrade-managed-addons/03_upgrade_managed_addons.md

 ## Conclusion

-In conclusion, customers should consider using EKS Managed Add-ons as they provide a seamless and integrated experience for managing common Kubernetes workloads.
+In conclusion,  should consider using EKS Managed Add-ons as they provide a seamless and integrated experience for managing common Kubernetes workloads.
 Furthermore, upgrading EKS Managed Add-ons can be made easier with the use of eksctl, which provides a streamlined and automated approach to upgrading the add-ons.
-With eksctl, customers can easily upgrade their add-ons with minimal manual intervention, reducing the risk of downtime and configuration errors.
+With eksctl, you can easily upgrade your add-ons with minimal manual intervention, reducing the risk of downtime and configuration errors.